plato1nnnnnnnnn/faceit-ai-bot/README.md

  3. Add the private key (`/tmp/faceit_deploy_key`) as a repository secret named `REPO_SSH_PRIVATE_KEY`.

- 4. Optionally, set `REPO_SSH` secret to the SSH clone URL `git@github.com:owner/repo.git` so the workflow knows to use SSH cloning.

-The workflow `.github/workflows/deploy-to-regru-ssh.yml` will, if `REPO_SSH_PRIVATE_KEY` is present, copy the private key to the server and add an SSH configuration entry so `git clone git@github.com:owner/repo.git` uses that key.
+4. The workflow `.github/workflows/deploy-to-regru-ssh.yml` will, if `REPO_SSH_PRIVATE_KEY` is present, copy the private key to the server and configure `~/.ssh/config` so the server uses that key when cloning `github.com`.

-Notes on secrets you may set in repository Settings → Secrets

-- `REPO_SSH_PRIVATE_KEY` — private key for the deploy key you added to the repository (use the private key file contents, not the public key).
-The workflow will copy it to the VPS into `~/.ssh/repo_deploy_key` and create an `~/.ssh/config` entry for `github.com` referencing it.
-- `REPO_SSH` — optional SSH clone URL (e.g. `git@github.com:plato1nnnnnn/faceit-ai-bot.git`).
-If present, the workflow will use this for server-side clone/pull; otherwise it defaults to HTTPS.

-Security note: the workflow copies the private key to the VPS and stores it at `~/.ssh/repo_deploy_key` on the deploy user.
-Remove or rotate this key if you later revoke access.
-As an alternative, you can create a machine user and add its deploy key only to the repository and remove it when not needed.

-- Add an alternative workflow to push Docker images to GitHub Container Registry and have the VPS pull images instead of building on the server.
-- Add an extra step to the workflow to run database migrations on the VPS before bringing services up.
+Notes:
+- The private key is stored only in GitHub Secrets and transmitted by the Actions runner to the VPS during deployment; it is placed at `~/.ssh/repo_deploy_key` on the VPS and used only for clone/pull operations.
+- If you prefer not to transmit the private key from CI to the server, you can instead add the public key to the server's `~/.ssh/authorized_keys` for a dedicated deploy user and keep the private key in the CI only.

 Ubuntu setup script